- Cape Peninsula

 Day 1 UK-Cape Town

-After taking Saga's included UK door-to-door travel service to the airport, fly overnight to Cape Town.
+After taking your included VIP door-to-door travel service to the airport, fly overnight to Cape Town.

 Day 2 Cape Town-Langebaan

-Arrive at Cape Town and transfer to Langebaan, where you’ll stay for the next two nights at the Protea Saldanha hotel.
-The town of Langebaan lies along the shores of a lagoon on the west coast, just an hour away from Cape Town.
+Arrive at Cape Town and transfer to Langebaan (95 miles, two hours), where you’ll stay for the next two nights.
+The town of Langebaan lies along the shores of a lagoon on the west coast.
 It’s known no only for the many species of migratory and resident birds found here, but for the wild flowers that provide a stunning spectacle when in bloom.

-Situated on the waterfront, facilities at the locally rated 4-star Protea Saldanha Hotel include a restaurant, bar lounge, outdoor swimming pool and mini golf course.
+Situated on the waterfront, facilities at the 3-star Saldanha Hotel (4Q) include a restaurant, bar lounge, outdoor swimming pool and mini golf course.
 Each of the 60 rooms features a telephone, television, safe, tea and coffee-making facilities, hairdryer and free Wi-Fi.
 D

 Day 3 Langebaan